Coca Cola Company Branding and Packaging

 Coca Cola is the world’s most powerful brand in regard to beverage making.
 The company has been in the limelight of the global beverage making for more than a century.
 This achievement has been a by-product of its operating framework and vision which is based on excellence.
 Further, the company is focused at being number one in her product offerings(Coca Cola, 2013).
 Coca Cola is currently undergoing the process of replacing its outdated systems within a modern platform across its markets in an endeavor to create a cohesive perspective of streamlined processes and metrics.
-This article will analyze the brand’s branding and packaging strategies.
+This hub will analyze the brand’s branding and packaging strategies.
 In addition, the paper will also discuss the effectiveness of these strategies in comparison to similar brand.

 Packaging and Branding Strategies